litex-hub/fpga_101/lab003/README.md

 and control them directly from the Host computer.

 For this tutorial, we will need Migen and LiteX.
-If not install on your computer, you can get them with the migen_local_install.py and litex_local_install.py scripts.
+If not install on your computer, you can get them with the ./litex_setup.py init install --user.

 [> Instructions